Helping People Accused of Opioid & Fentanyl Possession Crimes

 If you have been accused of the illegal possession or sale of fentanyl or other opioid drug, you should call an attorney as soon as you can.
 Representation by a criminal defense lawyer may help you avoid the most serious consequences that can be imposed by the court—and may even result in the complete dismissal of your case.

 At Duffy Law, we understand how terrifying it can be to face accusations of violating state or federal drug laws.
 We provide aggressive, compassionate, and effective criminal defense representation to people accused of crimes related to the possession or sale of opioid drugs.
 Our lawyers will consider every possible defense available, and are not hesitant to take a case to trial if it is in our clients’ best interests.
-To schedule a free case evaluation with one of our lawyers, call Duffy Law today at (203) 946-2000 or send us an email through our online contact form.
+To schedule a case evaluation with one of our lawyers, call Duffy Law today at (203) 946-2000 or send us an email through our online contact form.

 The Opioid Epidemic and Prescription Drugs

 Opioids are a class of drugs generally used to treat pain.
 The illegal street drug heroin is a type of opioid, as are related prescription drugs like codeine, morphine, oxycodone, and hydrocodone.
 These drugs are highly addictive, even when they are used as prescribed, and many observers believe that we are in the midst of an opioid epidemic.
 In fact, many people who are facing criminal charges based on the illegal possession of opioid drugs started using them for legitimate medical purposes.
 As a result, many states have passed legislation limiting the prescription of opioids.